 - " The Pfandbrief Act: At the time of the declaration of the issuer's bankruptcy, or earlier if BaFin considers it necessary, a cover pool administrator (the Sachwalter) would take over management responsibility of the covered bond programme.
 The Sachwalter would have the ability to sell all or part of the cover pool, with or without all or parts of the liabilities attached. - " The depth of the German market and the high level of government and financial market support expected to be available to Pfandbriefe in Germany, where refinancing risk is perceived as lower than in most other jurisdictions.
-In the modeling of this transaction, we have used refinancing margins that are lower than the refinancing margins used for most other jurisdictions. - " The issuer is required to cover potential liquidity gaps over the next 180 days between payments expected to be received under the cover pool assets and payments due under the outstanding covered bonds.
+In the modeling of this transaction, we have used refinancing margins that are lower than the refinancing margins used for most other jurisdictions. - " The issuer must also cover potential liquidity gaps over the next 180 days between payments expected to be received under the cover pool assets and the payments due under the outstanding covered bonds. - " All covered bonds issued under this programme have a soft bullet repayment with extension period of 12 months for repayment of bonds.